zhezhen-y/zhezhen-y.github.io/cats_in_labs.md

 With the help of [stable diffusion](https://stablediffusionweb.com), I was able to create some interesting images under that theme.

-Those are some examples of the keywords I used:
+Below are some examples of the prompts I used:

 ```
 a cat knocking down a box of chemical reagent in a lab